sdurz/ubot/README.md

 	}
 ```

-When an `ubot.UploadFile` value is detected the library will switch posting method to multipart/form-data automatically, otherwise it will format the request as JSON data.
+When an `ubot.UploadFile` value is detected the library will switch posting method to `multipart/form-data`, otherwise it will compose the request as `application/json`.

 ## Missing features